 Carbon Capture, Utilization and Storage

-At Holcim, we are committed to decarbonizing building to create a net-zero future.
+At Holcim, we are committed to decarbonizing building for a net-zero future.

-This starts with our operations, and more specifically with cement manufacturing.
-At Holcim, we focus on two main approaches:
+This starts with our operations and we focus on two main approaches:

 • Reducing CO2 emissions by decarbonizing our formulations and energy mix.

-CCUS is a key lever to accelerate our decarbonization journey.
-With six full-scale projects in execution, we are committed to capturing over 5 million tons of CO2 annually and producing 8 million tons of ECOPlanet Zero fully decarbonized cement by 2030.
+CCUS is one key lever to accelerate our decarbonization journey.
+We have committed to invest CHF 2 billion in CCUS projects, net of public funding, to capture 5 million tons of CO2 annually and produce 8 million tons of net-zero cement each year from 2030.

 1 Results